-- 1. In a food processor, mince the garlic and jalapeno.
+- 1. In a food processor, finely chop the garlic and jalapeno.
 Add the remaining paste ingredients and process until smooth.
-In a bowl or a resealable plastic bag, coat the chicken breasts on all sides with the paste.
-Cover and refrigerate for 3 to 4 hours.
+In a bowl or a resealable plastic bag, coat the chicken breasts on all sides with the paste, cover, and refrigerate for 3 to 4 hours.

 - Make the grilled chicken quesadillas

 - 2. Lightly brush or spray the onion slices with oil.
 Grill the chicken and onions over direct medium heat until the chicken is opaque in the center and the onions are tender, turning both the chicken and the onions once, 8 to 12 minutes total.
 Do not turn the grill off.

-- 3. Remove the chicken and onions from the grill and allow to cool.
+- 3. Remove the chicken and onions from the grill and let cool.
 Cut the chicken crosswise into 1/8-inch slices and the onions into 1/4-inch pieces.

 - 4. Evenly divide the chicken, onions, and cheese over half of each tortilla.
-Fold the empty half of each tortilla over the filling, creating a half-circle, and press down firmly.
+Fold the empty half of each tortilla over the filling to create a half circle and press down firmly.

-- 5. Grill the chicken quesadillas over direct medium heat until well marked and the cheese has melted, 4 to 6 minutes total.
-Let the quesadillas cool for a minute or two before cutting into wedges.
-Serve warm with the salsa.
+- 5. Grill the chicken quesadillas over direct medium heat until the tortillas are well marked and the cheese has melted, turning once 4 to 6 minutes total.
+Let the quesadillas cool for a minute or two before cutting them into wedges.
+Serve the quesadillas warm with the salsa on the side.